Jamie Hughes (darts player): 2016–2018

-Hughes was fourth seed going into the 2016 BDO World Darts Championship, beating Ross Montgomery, Madars Razma and fifth seed Wesley Harms to reach the semi finals for the first time.
-He was defeated 6–1 by eventual winner Scott Waites, however reaching the semi-finals meant he automatically qualified for the 2017 tournament.
-Hughes achieved his best ever World Trophy result when he reached the Semi-finals, where he was defeated 11–9 to eventual winner Darryl Fitton.
+Hughes was the fourth seed going into the 2016 BDO World Darts Championship, beating Ross Montgomery, Madars Razma and fifth seed Wesley Harms to reach the semi-finals for the first time.
+He was defeated 6–1 by eventual winner Scott Waites; however, reaching the semi-finals meant he automatically qualified for the 2017 tournament.
+Hughes achieved his best ever World Trophy result when he reached the semi-finals, where he was defeated 11–9 by eventual winner Darryl Fitton.
 Hughes qualified for the PDC event the Grand Slam of Darts for the first time due to his ranking.
 He beat Dave Chisnall and James Wilson to finish top of his group.
 He was beaten 10–9 by Chris Dobey in the last 16.
-Hughes reached the Semi-finals of the 2016 World Masters but was beaten by eventual winner Glen Durrant.
+Hughes reached the semi-finals of the 2016 World Masters but was beaten by eventual winner Glen Durrant.
 In the 2016 Zuiderduin Masters he reached the final, before once again being beaten by Glen Durrant.

-In the 2017 BDO World Darts Championship Hughes reached the semi-finals for the second year in a row before been beaten 6–1 by eventual winner Glen Durrant.
+In the 2017 BDO World Darts Championship Hughes reached the semi-finals for the second year in a row before being beaten 6–1 by eventual winner Glen Durrant.

 In the 2018 BDO World Darts Championship Hughes lost to German debutant Michael Unterbuchner 3–2 in the first round.

-PDC
+PDC career

+2018

-Hughes switched to the PDC following the 2018 BDO World Darts Championship, entering the 2018 PDC Q-School.
-He was unable to win a Tour Card, but finished 12th on the Challenge Tour Order of Merit, winning one event and making another semi-final.
-2018 also saw Hughes make the last 32 of the UK Open, qualify for his first European Tour event, the 2018 European Darts Open, and play in the last four Players Championship events due to his Challenge Tour success.
-He picked up £3,500 in these tournaments, setting him up well for a return to Q-School in 2019.
+Hughes switched to the PDC following the 2018 BDO World Darts Championship, entering the 2018 UK Q-School.
+He was unable to win a Tour Card.
+Hughes finished 12th on the 2018 Challenge Tour Order of Merit, winning one event and making another semi-final.
+Hughes made the last 32 of the 2018 UK Open and qualified for his first European Tour event, the 2018 European Darts Open.
+Hughes played at the last 4 Players Championship events in 2018, as a Challenge Tour call-up.
+He picked up £13,000 in ranking money in 2018.

+2019

-A fantastic performance on the opening day in Wigan including several very high averages meant Hughes won his PDC Tour Card for the first time on the very first day of 2019 UK Q-School, beating Kirk Shepherd 5–1.
+Hughes won a PDC Tour Card for the first time on the first day of 2019 UK Q-School, beating Kirk Shepherd 5–1 in the final.